alindeman/upgradingtorails4/text/02_upgrading.markdown

 @@@

 <!-- TODO: Remove after release -->
-Additionally, Rails 4 depends on other gems that have not yet been released themselves.
+Additionally, Rails 4 depends on other gems that themselves have not yet been released.
 For this reason, it is necessary to add these lines to `Gemfile`:

 @@@ ruby
 # Gemfile